5 Ways Martial Arts Can Improve Your Office Life

-Many of us spend upwards of 40 hours per week at the workplace, and therefore we share the same space with our colleagues more often than we do with our friends and family.
+Many of you spend upwards of 40 hours per week at the workplace, and therefore you see our colleagues more often than you see friends and family.

-That is exactly why we should nurture those relationships.
-As a matter of fact, because we spend so much time with these people in the office, it is in everyone’s best interests to have positive relationships with one another.
-This can increase productivity, as well as our emotional well-being.
+That is exactly why you should nurture those relationships.
+As a matter of fact, because you spend so much time with these people in the office, it is in everyone’s best interests to have positive relationships with one another.
+This can increase productivity, as well as you emotional well-being.

-On first glance, it appears that your own physical health is purely a personal pursuit, but the benefits extend to all areas of our lives.
-So how does it make us a better colleague?
+At first glance, it appears that your physical health is purely a personal pursuit, but the benefits extend to all areas of your life.
+So how does it make you a better colleague?

 For starters, it means you will actually be able to show up.
-Being active and fit helps to keep us healthy.
+Being active and fit helps you stay healthy.
 If you spend the day sitting at a desk with poor posture while building mechanical flaws into your anatomy, a night in the gym doing martial arts will help to correct your posture.